The ArtLens Exhibition is currently closed. Download the ArtLens App to explore from anywhere!

 The ArtLens Exhibition welcomes non-traditional museum visitors by reducing the intimidation of the art museum and providing visitors the toolsets to look closer, dive deeper, and begin a relationship with the collection.
 Frequent museum visitors return again and again to ArtLens Exhibition to see and explore CMA's collection in a new way.

 ArtLens Exhibition is an experiential gallery that provides the opportunity to explore masterpieces of art, including works by Edmonia Lewis and Hans Steinbach, through immersive play.

 ArtLens Exhibition Interactives

-Make a Face: Visitors are shown a portrait to interpret the figure’s emotion, then their facial expression is matched with another portrait.
+- Make a Face: Visitors are shown a portrait to interpret the figure’s emotion, then their facial expression is matched with another portrait.
 Visitors will appreciate how meaning is created through facial expression in an artwork.

-Body Language: Visitors guess the different emotions expressed by figures in an artwork by mirroring the poses of each figure.
+- Body Language: Visitors guess the different emotions expressed by figures in an artwork by mirroring the poses of each figure.
 By matching gesture with emotion, visitors realize the narrative of an artwork through the interaction between the figures.

-Strike a Pose: Visitors are prompted to mirror the pose of a character in an artwork, in order to truly feel the physical exertion of the movement and pose.
+- Strike a Pose: Visitors are prompted to mirror the pose of a character in an artwork, in order to truly feel the physical exertion of the movement and pose.
 Visitors will better understand the emotions of the figure, as well as the contextual emotion of the artwork.

 Symbols: The exploration of symbols necessitates an understanding of an artist’s secular, religious, and personal beliefs.
 These interactives provide satisfying and simple entry points into the complex world of encoded artworks.

-Symbol Sleuth: Based on contextual clues, visitors guess which symbol represents a certain theme in a work of art.
-Visual and thematic clues in a work of art can help a visitor to deduce a symbol’s meaning.
+- Symbol Sleuth: Based on contextual clues, visitors guess which symbol represents a certain theme in a work of art.
+Visual and thematic clues in a work of art can help a visitor deduce a symbol’s meaning.